Feline Immunodeficiency Virus (FIV)

 Rehoming a cat with FIV

-To prevent the disease from spreading, the FIV cat must be the only cat in the household, so if you would like to have a one cat home, a FIV cat might suit you.
+To prevent the disease from spreading, the FIV cat must be the only cat in the household, so if you'd like to have a one-cat home, an FIV cat might suit you.

-Adopting a FIV positive cat can be really rewarding.
-Although no-one can predict the future, many FIV cats can potentially live long, healthy and full lives, just like a non-infected cat, and have all the usual needs such as a nutritious diet, mental stimulation and plenty of love!
+Adopting an FIV positive cat can be really rewarding.
+Although nobody can predict the future, many FIV cats can potentially live long, healthy and full lives, just like a non-infected cat.
+They also have all the usual needs of any cat, such as a nutritious diet, mental stimulation and plenty of love!